NormanLo4319/SFSU_Faculty_Training/README.md

 Installing R-Studio (choose the appropriate OS system),
 <https://www.rstudio.com/products/rstudio/download/#download>

-After finish installing the above packages, then install Anaconda.
+After finish installing the above packages, then install Anaconda (it may take a while to install the package).

 For installing Anaconda on Window,
 <https://docs.anaconda.com/anaconda/install/windows/>